OpenTermsArchive/engine/README.md

 Documentation on how to use `fetch` is provided as JSDoc within [./src/archivist/fetcher/index.js](./src/archivist/fetcher/index.js).

 If you plan to use `executeClientScripts` as a parameter of `fetch`, the fetching will be done using a headless browser.
-In order to not instantiate this browser at each fetch, the starting and stopping of the browser is the responsibility of the user.
+In order to not instantiate this browser at each fetch, the starting and stopping of the browser is your responsibility.

 Here is an example on how to use it: